Jositett/form-weaver-project/docs/EMBEDDING_GUIDE.md

 **Q: Can I use my own domain?**
 A: Yes!
 Business and Enterprise plans support custom domains (forms.yourdomain.com).

-**Q: How do I migrate from another form builder?**
+**Q: How do I migrate from another FormWeaver?**
 A: See Migration Guides section above.
 We provide import tools and support to help you migrate.

 **Q: What happens if Cloudflare has an outage?**
 A: Cloudflare has 99.99%+ uptime.
 In rare outages, forms gracefully degrade and queue submissions for retry.

 **Q: Can I self-host?**
 A: Not currently.
-FormBuilder is a managed SaaS built on Cloudflare Workers infrastructure.
+FormWeaver is a managed SaaS built on Cloudflare Workers infrastructure.

 **Q: Do you support GDPR/CCPA compliance?**
 A: Yes.
-See [docs.formbuilder.app/privacy](https://docs.formbuilder.app/privacy) for data handling and compliance information.
+See [docs.FormWeaver.app/privacy](https://docs.FormWeaver.app/privacy) for data handling and compliance information.

 ---